 This specification establishes the IANA JSON Web Key Parameters registry for reserved JWK parameter names.
 The registry records the reserved parameter name and a reference to the specification that defines it.
-This specification registers the parameter names defined in Section 4.
+This specification registers the parameter names defined in Section 3.
+The same JWK parameter name may be registered multiple times, provided that duplicate parameter registrations are only for algorithm-specific JWK parameters; in this case, the meaning of the duplicate parameter name is disambiguated by the kty value of the JWK containing it.